bhainesva/bhainesva.github.io/src/transducers.md

 # Composable Process Transformations

 ## Overview
-This article will look at how we can abstract transformation processes using transducers.
+We will look at how we can abstract transformation processes using transducers.
 It will cover what transducers are, their motivation, and their application in an example case.

 ### Pre-requisites